BCC+ Depth Map ML

 Refine Depth Group

-This group includes a set of brightness/contrast/gamma controls to refine the output from the depth map model and also offers individual control over the near/mid/far regions with user definable range and position settings for each region.
+This group includes a set of brightness/contrast/gamma controls to separately refine the near/mid/far regions with user definable range and position settings for each region.

 Enable: Enables/Disables the Refine Depth Group parameters.